University of Ibadan Student Who Didn’t Want to Study Law Bags First-Class Degree, Shares Story

-• A young lady celebrated completing her studies at the University of Ibadan from the department of law with a brilliant result
+• A young Nigerian lady celebrated completing her studies at the University of Ibadan in the Department of Law

-• She shared how she never wanted to study law in the first place, as she opened up about what changed along the line
+• She shared how she never wanted to study law in the first place, and opened up about what changed along the line

-• Her story triggered reactions on social media, as many people congratulated the law graduate on her academic feat
+• Her story triggered reactions on social media, as many people congratulated the graduate on her academic success

-A Nigerian lady, Oluwademilade Ogunleye, signed out of the University of Ibadan (UI) with a bachelor’s degree in law.
+A Nigerian lady, Oluwademilade Ogunleye, has graduated from the University of Ibadan (UI) with a Bachelor’s Degree in Law.

-Celebrating her academic feat on social media, an excited Oluwademilade shared how she graduated from the department of law with a first class
+Celebrating her academic feat on social media, she shared how she had achieved a first-class from the Department of Law.

-A UI student shares how she bagged a first class in law
+UI student Oluwademilade Ogunleye shares how she bagged a first class in law, despite not wanting to pursue the course.

-A lady who didn’t want to study law bags first class in same course at the University of Ibadan.
+Oluwademilade Ogunleye, who did not want to study law, celebrates attaining a first-class degree in the same course at the University of Ibadan.
 Photo: @Demi_Ogunleye

 Source: Twitter

-Identified on X as @Demi_Ogunleye, the lady shared how she crashed out because she didn't want ro study law.
+Identified on X as @Demi_Ogunleye, the lady shared how she crashed out because she didn't want to study law.

 Read also

-In an earlier post, she had given a timeline of her final activities at the University of Ibadan.
+In an earlier post, she had given a timeline of her final activities at the University of Ibadan, explaining:

 See her X posts below: